Frankel01/Ecommerce_Project/README.md

 - Visualization: Built an interactive dashboard using Power BI to show attrition trends and patterns across different categories.

-- Github: For portifolio building.
+- Github: For portfolio building.

 ### Insights and Findings
 ---